starborne-nova/documentStore/DataTransparency.md

 PP - Personal Protected: This is data that can identify and authorize a person to take protected actions.
 Examples include: A username and password pair used to log in to an account

+For all intents and purposes, the server has Volatile Storage.
+This means that data is lost in the event that the server reaches it's storage capacity, or power cycles on it's regular schedule

 ## Data sent to the server